antholeole/blog/src/content/blog/nix-overlays.md

             # "Prev" is the packageset before the current overlay; this is helpful because we don't
             # have to worry about "retouching" the overlay.
 For example, if we set `final.a` in the
             # overlay and also use it, it will infinitely evaluate the overlay.
-            # tl;dr feel free to treat prev as pkgs!
             overlays = [(final: prev: {
                 # you create some new package in the overlay,
                 # or modify an old one.